Complex Wannier centers and drifting Wannier functions in non-Hermitian Hamiltonians: Wannier functions and spectra of pseudo-Hermitian Hamiltonians

 We again focus on two gapped regions of parameter space with real bulk spectra, satisfying $-0.5<\gamma<0.5$ and $\alpha=0.2$.
 Regimes (i) and (ii) are characterized by strong ($t=2$) and weak ($t=0.3$) inter-cell hoppings, respectively.

-Regime (i) is connected to the extremely dimerized limit, so the real parts of the Wannier centers of the occupied bands lie near the boundaries between unit cells.
+Regime (i) is connected to the obstructed atomic limit, so the real parts of the Wannier centers of the occupied bands lie near the boundaries between unit cells.
 Under open boundary conditions (OBC), this configuration leaves one unpaired Wannier center at each edge and produces a filling anomaly in the occupied bands~\cite{benalcazar_quantization_2019}.
-This anomaly requires the presence of a pair of midgap edge-localized states, with an additional pair arising from the corresponding filling anomaly in the unoccupied bands.
+This anomaly requires the presence of a pair of midgap edge-localized states.
 The correspondence between Wannier centers and edge modes is illustrated schematically in Figs.~\ref{fig:BBC}(a,b).
 The behavior of the complex Wannier centers as functions of $\gamma$ is shown in Figs.~\ref{fig:BBC}(c,d), while Figs.~\ref{fig:BBC}(e,f) display the corresponding bulk (gray) and edge (black) energy spectra.

 For $\gamma^2<\alpha^2$, the Wannier centers are real and carry opposite Krein signatures (indicated by the blue and red colors), and the edge-localized states likewise have real energies.
 At $\gamma^2=\alpha^2$, the two Wannier centers collide at $\nu=1/2$.
 For $\gamma^2>\alpha^2$, the centers split into complex-conjugate pairs and acquire imaginary parts.
 The edge spectrum follows the same transition: the edge states become degenerate at $\gamma^2=\alpha^2$ and subsequently develop opposite imaginary energies, opening an imaginary gap for $\gamma^2>\alpha^2$.